sl-solution/DFTranspose.jl/README.md

 When a set of groupby variables are specified, the `df_transpose` function repeats the simple transposing of data within each group constructed by groupby variables.
 Like the simplest case, and `id` variable can be used to label the columns of the output data frame.

-> Currently if an `id` variable is repeated within a group, `df_transpose` throw an error.
+> Currently if an `id` value is repeated within a group, `df_transpose` throw an error.
 However, this may change in future.
+> Missing values can be a group level or a value for the `id` variable.
+They will be treated as a category.

 ![Groupby Transposing](/images/groupby-transpose.svg)